Major Publishers Overview - Traditional Publishers with Comprehensive Curriculum in the Christian Homeschool Market

 Christian Liberty Academy was one of the pioneers in home education.
 They have offered educational assistance through their home education program at extremely low cost because they view their role as one of ministry.
 They promote solid, Bible-based (Protestant) education and a very conservative (limited government) political philosophy.

-We can enroll in their correspondence course or purchase materials separately.
-In their efforts to keep the cost of home education as affordable as possible, they have begun publishing many of their own books under the Christian Liberty Press imprint.
+You can enroll in their correspondence course or purchase materials separately.
+In their efforts to keep the cost of home education as affordable as possible, they publish many of their own books under the Christian Liberty Press imprint.
 Many of these books in the past were reprints from the last century, but these have largely been replaced with newly-written books.
 The quality improves with each new edition.
 All CLP books are very inexpensive.

 An assortment of readers is available for all levels.
-Since they differ significantly from one another, check the reviews for each level.
-The Nature Reader series (for grades 1-5) are reprints, many of which have been reformatted from the original to make both print and pictures larger.
+Check their website to see all of your options; they differ significantly from one another.
+Of particular interest might be the Nature Reader series for grades 1-5.
+These are reprints, many of which have been reformatted from the original to make both print and pictures larger.
 However, they are not substitutes for basal readers but are useful as supplemental reading material.

 CLP has put together inexpensive reading kits for both beginning and remedial instruction that incorporate their books along with others.
 CLP's set of beginning phonetic readers are an excellent tool that might be used along with other phonics programs.
 Also, check out Noah Webster's Reading Handbook, a self-contained, uncluttered approach for teaching phonics.